FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/sections/1X_Platform_Foundations/13-ADR-001 - Use Avalonia for the Nexus Desktop UI Shell.md

 Use Avalonia as the primary desktop shell for Nexus while WinForms remains the fallback UI during the transition period.
 Avalonia projects host the shared view models, theming system, and metadata-driven dashboards described in Section 13.
-Any platform-specific polish must wrap the Avalonia shell rather than reanimate retired WPF panels.
+Mobile or web companions MAY share view models or services, but desktop polish must wrap the Avalonia shell rather than reanimate retired WPF panels.

 **Scope limitations.** This ADR governs desktop UI policy for Section 13 only.
 Mobile companions, build tooling, and OS support matrices are addressed in their